PoisotLab/MS_befwm_softwarenote/ms.md

 trophic levels, primarily defined by body size.
-It distinguishes populations based on two variables known to drive many biological rates: body mass (*i.e.* how large an organism is, how much biomass it stocks) and metabolic type (where the organism get its biomass from, and how it is metabolized).
+It distinguishes populations based on two variables known to drive many biological rates: body mass (*i.e.* how large an organism is, how much biomass it stocks) and metabolic type (*i.e.* where the organism get its biomass from and how it is metabolized).
 Once this distinction made, it models populations as simple stocks of biomass growing and shrinking through consumer-resources interactions.
 The governing equations below describe the changes in relative density of producers and consumers